Cotton Sourcing Map for Brands: 2026 Origin Guide

 How does UFLPA reshape cotton sourcing in 2026?

-Between June 2022 and late 2025, CBP detained more than 15,600 shipments worth above $3.6 billion, with apparel and cotton goods leading detentions (CBP UFLPA Statistics Dashboard, 2025).
+Since June 2022, CBP has reviewed more than 18,000 shipments worth about $3.81 billion, of which 16,755 were held and 10,274 denied entry as of July 2025, with apparel and cotton goods leading detentions (CBP UFLPA Statistics Dashboard, 2026).
 Shipments from Vietnam, Cambodia, Bangladesh, and Mexico face the same scrutiny if their fiber traces back to Xinjiang.
-Country of cut-and-sew is not a shield.
+Country of cut-and-sew is not a shield, which is why our UFLPA compliance guide for apparel importers walks through the documentation CBP actually accepts.

 Documents that prove non-Xinjiang origin